-Baseline carried over from Stage A

-- 1. Breinton has: 1 SAC; 1 SSSI; 12 SWS; 10 SINCs.
-There are no NNRs and LNRs. - 2.
-There are no outstanding enforcement actions or appeals concerning locally important buildings within the parish at present and there are no conservation areas. - 3.
-No baseline data available. - 4.
-There are numerous scheduled monuments across the parish according to the latest version of the County Sites and Monuments Register. - 5.
-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while the UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period. - 6. % of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7; Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7%. - 7.
-Figures on Herefordshire's C02 emissions date back to 2010: 1.62 million tonnes (mtC02). - 8.
-Reduce the risk of flooding; there have been no approvals contrary to EA advice since reporting began in 2004. - 9.
-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
-Latest figure dates back to 2005; 84% - 10.
+SEA Objectives Baseline carried over from Stage A 1.
+To maintain or enhance nature conservation (biodiversity, flora 1.
+Breinton has: 1 SAC; 1 SSSI; 12 SWS; 10 SINCs.
+There are no NNRs and LNRs. and fauna)2.
+To maintain or enhance the quality of landscapes and townscapes 2.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within the pari conservation areas.
+3. To improve quality of surroundings 3.
+No baseline data available.
+To conserve or where appropriate enhance the historic environment and cultural heritage 4.
+There are numerous scheduled monuments across the parish according to the latest version of the County Site 5.
+To improve air quality 5.
+Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively within the same period.
+6. To reduce the effect of traffic on the environment 6. % of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7; Bicycle: 4.3%, Bus: 2%, Train: 0.8% 7.
+To reduce contributions to climate change 7.
+Figures on Herefordshire's C0 2 emissions date back to 2010: 1.62 million tonnes (mtC0 2).
+8. To reduce vulnerability to climate change 8.
+Reduce the risk of flooding; there have been no approvals contrary to EA advice since reporting began in 2004 9.
+To improve water quality 9.
+Percentage of river length assessed as good or very good chemical quality and ecological quality as required b 10.
+To provide for sustainable sources of water supply figure dates back to 2005; 84% 11.
+To avoid, reduce and manage flood risk 10.
 The neighbourhood area is situated in the River Wye catchment.
-Sub-catchments within this zone are one of the most rapid response flood warning systems in the SFRA area, recording standard percentage run off of 35-40%, which is potentially highly unsuitable for infiltration source control.
-The area has a very slow flood response (Tp-time to peak) time at around 11 hours.
-The WCS identifies 30 sites in the River Wye catchment where current discharge consent licences cannot be shown to have no adverse effect. - 11.
-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds; the 2011-2013 AMR does not contain updated conservation data. - 12.
-In 2011 the majority of land within the neighbourhood area was listed Grades 1 (Excellent) and 2 (Very Good) for its agricultural quality.
-The number of completions on previously development land (brownfield) during the same year was 67%. - 13.
-No baseline data available - 14.
-No baseline data available. - 15.
-No baseline data available. - 16.
-There are numerous listed buildings within the parish and 6 SAMs, none of which are currently recorded in the Buildings at Risk Register.
+Sub-catchments within this zone are one of the systems in the SFRA area, recording standard percentage run off of 35-40%, which is potentially highly unsuitable and the second standard percentage run off of 35-40%.
+12. To conserve soil resources and quality area has a very slow flood response (Tp-time to peak) time at around 11 hours.
+The WCS identifies 30 sites in discharge consent licences cannot be shown to have no adverse effect.
+13. To minimise the production of waste 11.
+Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence gr 14.
+To improve the health of the population contain updated conservation data.
+15. To reduce crime and nuisance 12.
+In 2011 the majority of land within the neighbourhood area was listed Grades 1 (Excellent) and 2 (Very Good) 1 completions on previously development land (brownfield) during the same year was 67%.
+16. To conserve natural and manmade resources 13.
+No baseline data available 14.
+No baseline data available.
+15. No baseline data available.
+16. There are numerous listed buildings within the parish and 6 SAMs, none of which are currently recorded in the